GChristensen/feedxcavator/README.md

 See [feedxcavator2](https://github.com/GChristensen/feedxcavator2)

 This thing is able to convert anything to RSS with an arbitrary level of fine-tuning by using CSS selectors.
-Because it's designed as a Google App Engine application, and few people have GAE accounts, know how to install GAE applications and willing to analyze web pages manually to craft necessary CSS selectors, probably no one would use it except me, so here is what it looks like:
+Because it's designed as a Google App Engine application, it's troublesome to create a GAE account, upload GAE applications and analyze web pages manually to craft necessary CSS selectors, probably no one would use the app except me, so here is what it looks like:

 <a href="https://github.com/GChristensen/feedxcavator/wiki/xcavator.png" target="_blank"><img src="https://github.com/GChristensen/feedxcavator/wiki/xcavator_thumb.png" /></a>